 |• Certification of Occupational Competencies|

-In this section, we give you a general information guide and a technical evaluation guide that you can use before you choose the best one from the many available published career aptitude tests:
+In the following section, we give you a general information guide and a technical evaluation guide that you can use before you choose the best one from the many available published career aptitude tests:

 General Information Evaluation guide: